 Moving to another country can be daunting and you’ll feel a lot more at ease if you’re prepared.
-My main aim in writing this blog is to help others in their own travels; I write the posts I wish I had read myself before embarking on my adventures.
-After living and working in New Zealand for 19 months, and travelling the entire country for four months in a campervan, I wanted to pass on what I’ve learnt to other travellers who are visiting New Zealand on a Working Holiday Visa.
+My main aim in writing this entire blog is to help others; I write the posts I wish I had read myself before embarking on my adventures.

 Practical advice on the two most important parts of settling in New Zealand – here I recount exactly what I did to bag myself a well-paid job and room in a gorgeous house in the capital.
-And you can read about why I loved Welly so much here.
+Read more here.

-A thorough guide on what to look out for when you buy a car or campervan in NZ – there would be nothing worse than getting ripped off or buying a dud vehicle!
-This post covers the best places to buy and how much to pay.
+A guide on what to look out for when you buy a campervan in NZ – there would be nothing worse than getting ripped off or buying a dud vehicle!
+Read more here.

-Yep, you read that correctly – I travelled the whole country for four months on an average of $40 NZD a day.
+I travelled the whole country for four months on an average of $40 NZD a day.
 Here is exactly how I did it, from accommodation costs, to transport costs, to food and activities.
+Read more here.

-More than just how to cook on a camping stove and that sandflies are the worst creatures on the planet.
+More than just how to cook on a camping stove… Read more here.

 There are short walks and overnight treks in NZ, but you should always be prepared before donning your boots and backpack.
-Stay clued up and stay safe.
+Read more here.

 Sometimes overlooked, the North Island has so many hidden spots and such beautiful scenery.
-Don’t leave NZ before seeing what the North Island has to offer.
+Read the full post here.

 My favourite hikes delve into native bush, across mountain tops and along sandy beaches.
 Here are 10 to put on your list!